-Common and preferred stocks are of U.S. companies and are valued at published market prices.
+The Plan's investments are stated at fair value.
+Common stocks are of U.S. companies and are valued at published market prices.
 Mutual funds are valued at published market prices, which represent the net asset value of shares held by the Plan at year-end.
-The stable value common/collective trust in which the Plan invests, the Fidelity Managed Income Portfolio II ("MIP"), is valued by the trustee thereof at net asset value based on the fair values of the underlying investments of the trust using a variety of pricing sources.
-The MIP holds, among other investments, investments in fully benefit-responsive investment contracts.
-As required by the FASB, an adjustment from fair value to contract value to equal the sum of all benefits owed to participants in fully benefit-responsive investment contracts held in the common/collective trust is presented in the Statements of Net Assets Available for Benefits.
-Contract value represents contributions made to such trust, plus earnings, less participant withdrawals, administrative expenses and other charges or adjustments.
+Self-directed brokerage accounts primarily consist of common stock and interest-bearing cash that is comprised of U.S. dollars.
+The stable value common/collective trust in which the Plan invests, the Fidelity Managed Income Portfolio II ("MIP"), is valued by the trustee thereof at the net asset value practical expedient on the last business day of the Plan's year-end as determined by the sponsor of such trust based on the fair value of the underlying assets of the fund.
 Participant-directed redemptions in the MIP have no restrictions; however, the Plan is required to provide a 12-month redemption notice to liquidate its entire share in the MIP.
 The primary strategy of the MIP is to seek the preservation of capital as well as provide a competitive level of income over time consistent with the preservation of capital.
-Interest-bearing cash is in U.S. dollars.
-U.S. Government obligations are comprised of U.S. treasury notes and bonds and are valued using quoted prices in an active market.
-Bonds, debentures and notes are primarily comprised of U.S. corporate bonds with an investment grade rating of A1 by Moody's Investors Service and AA+ by Standard & Poor's Ratings Service.
-The Plan utilizes the market approach in determining the fair value of its bonds, debentures and notes using quoted market prices and estimates of current rates available for similar issues with similar maturities.

 Purchases and sales of securities are recorded on a trade-date basis.
 Interest income is recorded on the accrual basis.
 Dividends are recorded on the ex-dividend date.
-Net appreciation includes the Plan's gains and losses on investments bought and sold as well as held during the year.
+Net depreciation includes the Plan's gains and losses on investments bought and sold as well as held during the year.